otectus/nexus_client/README.md

 ## Adding a custom model

 You can add your own models.
-See the section `Extending PyGPT / Adding a new model` for more info.
+See the section `Extending Nexus / Adding a new model` for more info.

 There is built-in support for those LLM providers: